MatiasBastarrica/time-tracking-dashboard/README.md

 ### What I learned

-I learn to retrive data from a JSON file and use it to display certain stats on the page.
+I learn to retrieve data from a JSON file and use it to display certain stats on the page.

 ### Continued development